uiceds/cee-492-project-2025-Team1/cee492_report.typ

 The architecture consists of an input layer with six features, followed by five hidden layers with 128, 64, 64, 32, and 16 neurons respectively, each using the ReLU activation function, and a final output neuron representing the predicted compressive strength.
 Forward propagation is computed layer by layer as a series of linear transformations followed by ReLU activations, except for the output layer, which is linear.

 Prior to training, all features were standardized to ensure stable gradient-based optimization.
 The network was trained using the Adam optimizer with a learning rate of 0.01 over 2000 epochs using full-batch gradient descent.
 The Mean Squared Error (MSE) was used as the loss function.

-After training, the model achieved strong predictive performance.
-The final metrics for the training and test sets were:

 To visually assess the predictive quality of the neural network, the true compressive strengths from the test set were plotted against the model’s predicted values in @fig-nn.